Corn Chicken Chile Chowder

 Add gluten free flour and whisk to combine.
 Saute about another minute or so.

-Add Old Bay seasoning, thyme, parsley, cayenne pepper, kosher salt, pepper, and chicken broth/stock from cooking off chicken breasts.
+Add Old Bay seasoning, thyme, parsley, cayenne pepper, kosher or sea salt, pepper, and chicken broth/stock from cooking off chicken breasts.

 Stir to combine.
 Bring to a boil.
 Reduce heat and cook about 12-15 minutes or until potatoes are tender.